Qovery/documentation/website/docs/using-qovery/integration/ide-plugins.md

 import Alert from '@site/src/components/Alert';

 Writing Qovery configuration is simple.
-If you like using IDE plugins to improve your workflows, you can be assisted by plugins to avoid typo mistakes, get auto-completion, and move even faster.
+If you like using IDE plugins to improve your workflows, you can be assisted by Qovery plugins to avoid typo mistakes, get auto-completion, and move even faster.

 <Alert>
-A big shout out to great contributor <a href="https://github.com/alexisvisco">Alexis Viscogliosi</a> for creating these great plugins!
+A big shout out to a great contributor <a href="https://github.com/alexisvisco">Alexis Viscogliosi</a> for creating these great plugins!
 </Alert>

 <!--